 You'll find a huge range of appealing choices.
 Boston is in the middle of a hotel buiding boom, with more new properties scheduled to open this year and next year.
 Several sit squarely in the "luxury" category, but a competing trend for affordable "micro" hotels offers you welcoming communal spaces like rooftop terraces and lobbies designed for fun and relaxation to make up for minimalist guest rooms.
 You can choose from major chains like Marriott and Hilton, hip but lesser-known international brands like CitizenM, and even independent boutiques like the Whitney Hotel and Studio Allston.

-We list these new hotels in Boston in the general order of when they opened, starting with the latest.
+We list these new hotels in Boston in the general order of when they opened, starting with the most recent opening.

 80-120 Causeway Street at Bulfinch Triangle in Boston's West End neighborhood